portableant/personal-blog/_drafts/digidoc2018394-autosave-v1-digidoc2018.md

 ### **The archaeoptics archive**

 As we headed towards the end of the first day, we were then presented to by Alistair Carty (Replicade LTD) who has been involved with 3D in heritage for many years.
 He ran through the archive of work that he and colleagues have generated over time and posed serious questions.
-They have a vast data set, what do they do with it, where do you store it, how do you make it accessible.&nbsp;<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">
+They have a vast data set, what do they do with it, where do you store it, how do you make it accessible.<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">

 <div class="wp-block-embed__wrapper">
   <blockquote class="twitter-tweet" data-width="500" data-dnt="true">